rui314/chibicc/README.md

-If you like this project, please consider purchasing a copy of the book when it becomes available! 😀 I publish the source code here to give people early access to it, because I was planing to do that anyway with a permissive open-source license after publishing the book.
+If you like this project, please consider purchasing a copy of the book when it becomes available! 😀 I publish the source code here to give people early access to it, because I was planning to do that anyway with a permissive open-source license after publishing the book.
 If I don't charge for the source code, it doesn't make much sense to me to keep it private.
 I hope to publish the book in 2021.